 It is the responsibility of the School to ensure students receive appropriate information as identified above and that the programme of study overseas is confirmed and notified to Student Administration by Schools for the production of future transcripts (refer to Appendix 3 for guidance on recording students results).
-Progression & Awards Boards will require such transcripts to enable them to award credit/progression at the conclusion of the exchange.
+School Boards of Examiners will require such transcripts to enable them to award credit/progression at the conclusion of the exchange.